flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

 ### 1. Create the Bedrock endpoint
 We start by deploying Chronos-Bolt to a Bedrock endpoint hosted on a CPU EC2 instance.
-This can be done manually in the Bedrock console, or in Python using the code below.
+This can be done in Python using the code below, or directly from the Bedrock console.
 If using the code below, make sure to replace the following variables:
-- `"<bedrock-marketplace-arn>"`: the Bedrock marketplace ARN of Chronos-Bolt,
+- `"<bedrock-marketplace-arn>"`: the Bedrock marketplace ARN of Chronos-Bolt (Base) model,
 - `"<bedrock-execution-role>"`: the Bedrock execution role ARN.

 ```python